-- Compatible internet browsers and special browser settings

-- Adobe Reader
+- Compatible internet browsers and special browser settings - Adobe Reader

 - Flash Player

 In addition, I would like you to consider the following items.
-I am sure you probably have as many or more computer skills than I do; however, if this is your first online course, there are some questions you need to consider before beginning this or any online course:
+I am sure you probably have as many or more computer skills as I do; however, before you commit to this course, there are some questions you need to consider:

 - Are you self-motivated?
 Can you get assignments finished and submitted on time? - Do you understand what you read?
 Can you follow written directions? - Do you have the use of a computer--one that fits YOUR schedule and the COURSE schedule?

 Furthermore, are you proficient at navigating the world of computers, including software and digital environments?